 What do you do for a living?

-Are you presently employed?
+Are you presently employed? or Where do you work?

 What kind of work do you do?